Phonons scattering off discrete asymmetric solitons in the absence of a Peierls-Nabarro potential: The model

 for either of the two discretization prescriptions as they have identical $V_n^{(m)}$ when $\phi_{n-1}=\phi_n=\phi_{n+1}$.
 Employing the standard parameterization for one-dimensional lattice vibrations, $\epsilon_n(t)\propto{\rm exp}\left[{\rm i}\left(nqh-\omega t\right)\right]$ yields the (free) dispersion relations

-where $\omega$ is frequency and $q$ is the wave-number.
+where $\omega$ is the frequency and $q$ is the wave-number.
+Note that this frequency and the wave-number are defined with respect to the dimensionless coordinates.
 The emergence of two distinct dispersion relations causes different frequency bands on either side of the kink.
 This is inherited from the different curvatures of the $\phi^6$ model potential at the degenerate minima $\phi=0$ and $\phi=\pm1$.
-In the continuum limit this corresponds to different masses at positive and negative spatial infinity and leads to instabilities on the quantum level \cite{Weigel:2016zbs,Weigel:2017iup,Romanczukiewicz:2017hdu}\footnote{See Sect.
+In the continuum limit, this corresponds to different masses at positive and negative spatial infinity and leads to instabilities on the quantum level \cite{Weigel:2016zbs,Weigel:2017iup,Romanczukiewicz:2017hdu}\footnote{See Sect.
 3 of Ref.~\cite{Graham:2022rqk} for a recent review on quantum corrections to soliton energies in $D=1+1$.}.
 However, here we are only interested in classical solutions.

 The above dispersion relations have a number of interesting features.
-For small lattice spacings, $h\,\to\,0$ we recover the continuum relations $\omega_1^2\approx q^2+k/4$ and $\omega_2^2\approx q^2+k$ which are monotonously increasing functions of the wave-number.
-As $h$ is increased, the coefficient of the sine-function eventually becomes negative and the frequency decreases as the wave-number increases.
+For small lattice spacings, $h\,\to\,0$ we recover the continuum relations $\omega_1^2\approx q^2+1/2$ and $\omega_2^2\approx q^2+2$ which are monotonously increasing functions of the wave-number.
+We may thus call these dispersion relations acoustic\footnote{They are acoustic in the sense that the frequency is an increasing function of the wave-number.
+However, due to the relativistic formulation, they are not acoustic in the sense that the frequency is a linear function at small wave-numbers.}.
+As $h$ is increased, the coefficient of the sine-function eventually becomes negative and the frequency decreases as the wave-number increases, {\it i.e.} the dispersion relations become optic.
+A major reason that they turn optic at larger lattice spacings is the particular discretization description for the non-PNP scenario.
+The prescription leads to the $h$ independent entries in the coefficients of $\sin^2(qh/2)$.
+In appendix \ref{appendixB}, we corroborate on this argument by exploring a suggestive discretization prescription that has a PNP but produces an acoustic dispersion relation for all $h$.
 At the edge of the Brillouin zone, $|q|=\pi/h$, the frequency even approaches zero when $h\,\to\,\infty$.
-Also at the edge of the Brillouin zone the two frequencies are equal.
+Also at the edge of the Brillouin zone, the two frequencies are equal.
 These features are displayed in Fig.~\ref{fig:Dispersion}.